cst0/simple_tts_ros/README.md

 default. `mpg321` can be acquired via your package manager.
 Future plans involve removing these operating-system dependencies.

+If using `pyttsx3`, you will likely need to install its dependency of `libespeak` (if on Ubuntu, this can be done via `sudo apt install libespeak-dev`).

 # Installation

 ## From Source